-An integer indicating the maximum number of characters to be acted upon during the indicated operation.

-An integer containing the language ID number which implies both the character set definitions of character attributes and the language-specific shift.
+An integer indicating the maximum number of characters to be acted upon length integer by value (required) An integer containing the language ID number which implies both the character set definitions of character attributes and the language-specific shift.

-The first word of this two-word array contains the error number.
+error logical array (required) The first word of this two-word array contains the error number.
 The second word is reserved and always contains zero.
 If the call is successful, both words contain zero.

 Error # Meaning

 1 NLS is not installed.

 2 Specified language is not configured.

-3 Overlapping strings; instring would have been over- written by outstring.
+3 Overlapping strings; instring would have been over- written by outstring .

 4 Invalid length parameter.

 5 NLS internal error.

 6 NLS internal error.

 7 Reserved portion of flags is not zero.

 8 Both upshift and downshift requested.

 9 Invalid table element.

+These er rors do not apply to calls with a lananum equal to 0